lmxlucy/Bun-Bun-Bake-Shop/README.md

 # Bun-Bun-Bake-Shop
 A bake shop website with online ordering.

-This small coding project is aims to practice with HTML, CSS, and JavaScript
+This small coding project aims to practice with HTML, CSS, and JavaScript